How To Edit WooCommerce Price Display

 unit_price custom field to each product that requires it, then add the unit price value here.

-Once you’ve added this, you can then retrieve the unit price, and if one is set for the product, adjust the pricing display to use that unit price and your custom label instead:
+Once you already add this, you can then retrieve the unit price.
+So, if one is ready for the product, adjust the pricing display to use that unit price and your custom label now:

 wc_price() is a handy little function to format numbers with the shop pricing display settings, use it!)

-In this case, pricing display on the product / shop page will only be changed if a unit price is set.
-If not, they price will remain the same:
+In this case, the pricing display on the product / shop page will only be under changes if a unit price is up.
+If not, the price will remain the same:

-The same will happen with items in the cart — the WooCommerce price display will be conditionally adjusted depending on whether the item has a unit_price set or not in the custom field:
+The same will happen with items in the cart.
+The WooCommerce price display will be conditionally adjusted depending on the item.
+So, has a unit_price set or not in the custom field:

 Just because you price items in one way doesn’t mean you need to display that price to customers.
-Sometimes changing the price display can give customers more information about how the product is packaged, or it can allow customers to more easily compare products.
+Sometimes changing the price display can give customers more information.
+How the product is packaged, or it can allow customers to more easily compare products.